mtwangyugeng/svelte-drag-and-drop/README.md

 Drills deep in the darkness,
 all to fortify the base.

-So when you reach for the heavens and expand the earth, be mindful for what is underneath.
+When you reach for the heavens and expand the earth, be mindful for what is underneath.